Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Conclusions

 \section{Conclusions}

-This work investigated efficient parameter estimation methods for fitting parametric distributions in a multi-fidelity setting, where both high- and low-fidelity data are available.
-(A multi-fidelity setting is also known as that of semi-supervised learning in the machine learning/statistics literature.)
-We introduced and evaluated three multi-fidelity parameter estimation techniques: joint maximum likelihood, multi-fidelity moment estimation, and multi-fidelity marginal maximum likelihood.
+This work investigated efficient parameter estimation methods for fitting parametric distributions in an MF setting, where both high- and low-fidelity data are available.
+(Closely related settings are often studied as semi-supervised learning in the machine learning/statistics literature.)
+We introduced and evaluated three multi-fidelity parameter estimation techniques: joint maximum likelihood, moment multi-fidelity, and marginal maximum likelihood multi-fidelity estimation.
 These methods were applied to several parametric models, demonstrating that leveraging the low-fidelity data can reduce the uncertainty in parameter estimation, especially when there is a strong dependence between the high- and low-fidelity data.

 An application involving extreme ship motions illustrated the practical advantages of our approach, particularly in extreme value analysis.
 By casting the estimation of quantities of interest as a problem of fitting parametric distributions, our approach extends MFMC methods to estimate extremal quantities in the scenarios where the high-fidelity data do not allow direct estimation and extrapolating distributions need to be used.
-To further enhance these methods, incorporating the costs associated with MFMC estimators and considering multiple sources of data could be studied in the future.
+A future direction is to integrate these methods into cost-aware allocation strategies that balance variance reduction with computational budget, as briefly discussed in \cref{s:discussion:mvr}.